 In order to discuss the causes of cervicogenic headache, I need to take a step back for a second and talk about the anatomy.
 What we're looking at here is the back of the head, the neck or cervical spine, and specifically what we're looking at is these little joints.
-Now these are facet joints - or zygapophysial joints – the hinge-like joints in the spine.
+Now these are facet joints - or zygapophysial joints – hinge-like joints in the spine.
 Now, these joints are true joints - in other words, they have the synovial fluid, synovial capsule, cartilage - and they can react like any other joint; in other words, they can get irritated, inflamed, and can become painful.
-Now, what's important in this context is that the innervations for these joints comes from a very small branch - called medial branch - that comes around here and goes into the joint.
-At times, that branch continues on and becomes another nerve.
-The nerve we're concerned about specifically is called the third occipital nerve.
+Now, what's important in this context is that the innervation for these joints comes from a very small branch - called medial branch - that comes around here and goes into the joint.
+At times, that branch continues on and goes and becomes another nerve.
+The nerve that we're concerned about specifically is called the third occipital nerve.
 This nerve crosses the C2-3 facet joints and the facet joints are named for the different vertebral bodies that are interfacing and forming that joint, so this is a C2 and C3.
-So a C2-3 is crossed by the third occipital nerve, then continues onto the occiput and around the scalp.
+So a C2-3 joint is crossed by the third occipital nerve, that then continues onto the occiput and up and around the scalp.
 If there is irritation at this joint, this nerve tends to transmit pain and cause the pain that we're discussing - the pain that actually encompasses the occiput and the back of the head.

 Now, whiplash or acceleration-deceleration injury through that joint can mean motor vehicle accidents, can mean just falls - commonly falls on ice - that cause this motion of the head and that's usually more common in the younger population.
-When we talk about the older population and when arthritis becomes more of a problem, that arthritis in that same joint can also cause irritation, inflammation, and irritation to that nerve, causing that cervicogenic headaches.
-Of course, anything that would cause irritation to that nerve would cause the headaches and muscle spasms, grinding that joints, irritation to the joint from other causes, from the laxity of the joint, in different conditions that really predispose the hypermobility or increased mobility of that joint can also predispose to inflammation and irritation of that nerve, once again predisposing one to cervicogenic headaches.
+When we talk about the older population and when the arthritis becomes more of a problem, that arthritis in that same joint can also cause irritation, inflammation, and irritation to that nerve, causing those cervicogenic headaches.
+Of course, anything that would cause irritation to that nerve can cause the headaches and muscle spasms, grinding that joints, irritation to the joint from other causes, from the laxity of the joint, in different conditions that really predispose the hypermobility or increased mobility of that joint can also predispose to inflammation and irritation of that nerve, once again predisposing to the - one to cervicogenic headaches.